Natural hip bursitis pain relief

 Following the hip Xray the hospital consultant informed me that 50% of the cartilage surrounding the hip had worn away, he said that luckily I didn’t need a hip operation however he did inform me that I would have to live with hip bursitis pain, for pain relief he recommended over the counter painkillers.

 His advice on treatment options were over the counter prescription inflammatories or ibuprofen.

 To be honest I’m not a big fan of prescription drugs, they are ok for a short time I did not like the side effects like muscle cramps and nausea, I began to look for natural hip bursitis pain relief.

 What did I do to relieve my hip bursitis?

-First off I informed my self about the exact causes of hip bursitis pain, after a lot of research I found that sure enough inflammation is the number one cause.
+First off I informed myself about the exact causes of hip bursitis pain, after a lot of research I found that sure enough inflammation is the number one cause of hip bursitis.

 The bursa are very small sacs of fluid that surround the hip bone, basically the bursa are there to make sure your hip bone moves smoothly ever time you use it.